Prism Prize

 The Prism Prize is a national juried award recognizing the artistry of the modern music video in Canada.
 A jury of over 120 Canadian music and film industry professionals, including members of the print and web media, broadcasting, film, radio, and video art communities, nominate the 10 best videos of the year to comprise the Prism Prize shortlist.
-The winning video receives a cash prize of $15,000.
+The winning video receives a cash prize of $20,000.
 This is the richest cash prize for music videos in North America.

-Founded in 2012, the award is administered by the Academy of Canadian Cinema and Television.
+Founded by Louis Calabro in 2012, the award is administered by the Academy of Canadian Cinema and Television.

 The inaugural Prism Prize was awarded in March 2013 to director Noah Pink for Rich Aucoin’s "Brian Wilson Is A.L.I.V.E", while director Vincent Morisset took home the Audience Award for Arcade Fire’s "Sprawl II".

 For the second award presentation in 2014, the Prism Prize introduced two new awards, the Special Achievement Award for artistic achievements and exceptional contribution to music video art on a world stage, and the Arthur Lipsett Award for innovative and unique approaches to music video art.

 The 2014 Prism Prize was presented on March 23, 2014 to director Emily Kai Bock for her Arcade Fire "Afterlife" video.
 The Audience Award went to director Kheaven Lewandowski for his video for "River" by The Belle Game.
 The Arthur Lipsett Award was presented to Scott Cudmore and Michael LeBlanc for their innovative video work.
 The Special Achievement Award went to Floria Sigismondi.

 In 2020 the committee introduced the Willie Dunn Award, a lifetime achievement award honouring Canadians who have been trailblazers in the art of music video.
 The award was named in memory of Willie Dunn, an indigenous Canadian musician whose 1968 animated short film The Ballad of Crowfoot has sometimes been credited as the first Canadian music video.